 Side Effects of CBD

-Although CBD may be well-tolerated by people, you may experience a few mild side effects in the beginning.
+Although CBD may be well-tolerated by people, you may initially experience a few mild side effects.

 These may include dry mouth, diarrhea, reduced appetite, drowsiness, and fatigue.